 errors(repeated string)

-Any errors encountered while processing the Dashboard settings.
+Any errors encountered while translating the Dashboard resource.

 observedGeneration(int64)

 The most recent generation observed in the Dashboard metadata.
-If the observedGeneration does not match metadata.generation, Gloo Mesh Core has not processed the most recent version of this resource.
+If the observedGeneration does not match metadata.generation, Gloo has not processed the most recent version of this resource.

 state(state)